kid1412621/kid1412621.github.io/posts/win-setup.md

 ### Winget

 Linux got `apt`/`apt-get`, `dnf`/`yum`, `pacman` etc. MacOS got `brew`.
-So why not on Windows?
+So why different on Windows?
 As Windows official package manager, `winget` is still relative naive and the official repo lists are not abundant.
 But basic usages are satisfied.

 Not recommend to use `winget` to install apps from Microsoft Store since this may conflict with x86/64 app (e.g. the powershell from msstore is different than the counterpart one).
 Besides, some apps are missing, like Netflix.
 If you try to use `winget search` to find such app, the result will be different than using search bar in msstore.